 Intellectual Property is the body of law that governs rights to ideas and information.
-Basic courses in the field are Copyright, which will be taught in Spring 2015 by Professor Fisher; and Patent Law, which will be taught in Spring 2015 by Professor Golden.
-Students interested in litigation in this field should consider taking Copyright and Trademark Litigation: TRO to the Supreme Court taught by Ms. Cendali in Fall 2015, and the Patent Litigation Workshop, taught by Mr. Porcelli in Spring 2016.
-Other courses in the field include Trademark and Unfair Competition, taught by Professor Rebecca Tushnet in Fall 2015, Entertainment and Media Law, taught by Mr. Brotman and Mr. Basin in Winter 2016, and Music and Digital Media taught by Mr. Bavitz in Spring 2015.
+Basic courses in the field include Copyright, which will be taught in Spring 2016 by Professor Fisher; and Patents, which will be taught in Fall 2015 by Professor Okediji.
+Students interested in litigation in this field should consider taking Copyright and Trademark Litigation taught by Ms. Cendali in Fall 2015, and the Patent Litigation Workshop, taught by Mr. Porcelli in Spring 2016.
+Other courses in the field include Trademark and Unfair Competition, taught by Professor Rebecca Tushnet in Fall 2015, Entertainment and Media Law, taught by Mr. Brotman and Mr. Basin in Winter 2016, and Music and Digital Media taught by Mr. Bavitz in Spring 2016.
 Legal practice in these fields increasingly requires knowledge of the laws of other countries and of the network of multilateral treaties that limit each country’s discretion is framing its own laws.
 To obtain that knowledge, students are strongly encouraged to take International Intellectual Property, taught in Spring 2016 by Professor Okediji, as well as courses in International and Comparative Law including Public International Law and International Trade.

 Health Law, Biotechnology, and Bioethics

 The second cluster consists of courses pertaining to Health Law, Biotechnology, and Bioethics.
-The basic course in the field are Health Law, taught in Fall 2014 by Mr. Barnes.
+An introduction to the field is offered in Health Care Law, taught in Spring 2016 by Professor Madison.

-Students interested in more advanced work can choose from a variety of upper-level classes including Drug Product Liability Litigation taught by Mr. Grossi in Fall 2014; Food Law and Policy Seminar taught by Professor Greenwald and Ms. Broad Leib in Fall 2014 and Spring 2015; Food and Drug Law taught by Mr. Hutt in Winter 2016; Global Effects of EU Law, taught by Professors Lang and Perisin in Winter 2016; the Food Law seminar taught by Professor Gersen in Spring 2016; the Innovation in Medical Technologies: Law and Policy seminar, taught by Professor Sachs in Spring 2016; and the Public Health Law and Policy taught by Professor Greenwald in Fall 2014 and Spring 2015.
-The year-long Health Law, Policy, Bioethics and Biotechnology Workshop represents an ideal capstone experience for students interested in the field, as it features presentations of major scholars’ works-in-progress in health law and policy, bioethics, and biotechnology.
-Students are also encouraged to consider the Health Law and Policy Clinic of the Center for Health Law and Policy Innovation and the Food Law Policy Clinic of the Center for Health Law and Policy Innovation (focusing on policy rather than direct legal services), allow students to transfer the skills and ideas they learn from the classroom to the real world.
-Patent Law is also recommended for students seeking to specialize in biotechnology and pharmaceutical innovation.
+Students interested in more advanced work can choose from a variety of upper-level classes including Drug Product Liability Litigation taught by Mr. Grossi in Fall 2015; the Food Law and Policy Seminar taught by Ms. Broad Leib in Fall 2015 and Spring 2016; Food and Drug Law taught by Mr. Hutt in Winter 2016; Global Effects of EU Law, taught by Professors Lang and Perisin in Winter 2016; the Food Law seminar taught by Professor Gersen in Spring 2016; the Innovation in Medical Technologies: Law and Policy seminar, taught by Professor Sachs in Spring 2016; and the Public Health Law and Policy seminar, taught by Professor Greenwald in Fall 2015 and Spring 2016.
+In addition, the year-long Health Law, Policy, Bioethics and Biotechnology Workshop with Professor Cohen represents an ideal capstone experience for students interested in the field, as it features presentations of major scholars’ works-in-progress in health law and policy, bioethics, and biotechnology.
+Students are also encouraged to consider the Health Law and Policy Clinic of the Center for Health Law and Policy Innovation and the Food Law Policy Clinic of the Center for Health Law and Policy Innovation (focusing on policy rather than offering direct legal services), each of which allows students to transfer the skills and ideas they learn in the classroom to the real world.
+Patents is also recommended for students seeking to specialize in biotechnology and pharmaceutical innovation.

-Regardless of whether a student concentrates in one of these areas of the law or develops a program by combining course work in the three fields, she should strongly consider wrapping up her sequence of courses with an extended research project of her own, typically issuing in an original work of scholarship.
+Regardless of whether a student concentrates in one of these areas of the law or develops a program by combining course work in the four fields, she should strongly consider wrapping up her sequence of courses with an extended research project of her own, typically culminating with original scholarship.
 All of the faculty listed above are available to supervise such projects.
 Students should also consider contacting the Law, Science, and Technology Program of Study student fellows to discuss research topics.